 Lake County Fatal Bike Accident Attorney

-Between 2001 and 2011 there were 62 fatal bike accidents in the city of Lake County.
+Between 2001 and 2011 there were 62 fatal bike accidents in the city of Chicago.
 Over the past 10 years, bike accidents in Lake County have been on the rise as the number of commuters and college students traveling through the city and surrounding suburbs have increased.
 There are roughly 15,000 bicyclists traveling through the city daily.
 On average, 10 percent of them will be involved in a bike accident each year, some will be fatal.

 The attorneys at Salvi & Maher, L.L.C., have extensive experience representing the families of bicyclists who were killed in bike accidents.
 We have over 85 years of combined experience representing families in wrongful death actions.
 We are committed to making a difference with our clients.
 Our goal is to make sure that you are taken care of now and in the years to come.
 If you lost a loved one in a fatal bike crash and would like to know about your options, call our firm at 847-662-3303 or reach us online.